AdaCore/learn/lectures/01_Overview/book/01_Your_First_Ada_Program.rst

       Ada.Text_IO.Put_Line ("POSITIVE RESULT :" & Integer'Image (C));

-**Value** is a special attribute that transforms a string into a value of the type.
-So **Integer'Value** would transform a string into an integer value. **Image** does the opposite, that is to say, it takes a value of the type and transforms that to a string.
+:ada:`Value` is a special attribute that transforms a string into a value of the type.
+So :ada:`Integer'Value` would transform a string into an integer value. :ada:`Image` does the opposite, that is to say, it takes a value of the type and transforms that to a string.

 Input/output to the console
 ---------------------------------------------------------------------

 With this, we're going to do some input/output on the console.
 In order to be able to interact with the console, we will need to use a library unit.
 In Ada, the standard library unit that provides access to the input/output on the console is called *Ada.Text_IO*.
 In order to use it, we need to declare a dependency between my program and this library unit.
-This dependency is introduced by the standard keyword **with** at the beginning of the program, followed by the name of the library unit (in this case, *Ada.Text_IO*):
+This dependency is introduced by the standard keyword :ada:`with` at the beginning of the program, followed by the name of the library unit (in this case, *Ada.Text_IO*):

 .. code:: ada